viridiano/Talking-to-Robots/README.md

-Okay... so you want to build your own robot anf have it discuss with you your plans for world domination.
+Okay... so you want to build your own robot and have it discuss with you your plans for world domination.
 Or... hopefully, you're just a regular ~~nerd~~ person who wants your phone assistant to sound more like Hall and less like... well... some stupid robot.

 Welcome to Natural Language Understanding, a subfield of Computational Linguistics/AI, devoted to "building models of natural language production and comprehension" (Allen 1988:1).
 As a newcomer to NLU, the first question you may have is: